 To make the bread:

 - Preheat the oven to 350 degrees.
-Grease the inside of a loaf pan.
+Grease the inside of an 8 x 4 loaf pan.

-- Whisk the first seven ingredients (flour through nutmeg) together in a large bowl.
-Stir in the craisins.
+- Whisk the first eight ingredients (flour through nutmeg) together in a large bowl.
+Stir in the dried cranberries.

-- In another bowl, stir together the butter, eggs, greek yogurt and vanilla extract.
+- In another bowl, whisk together the butter, oil, eggs and vanilla extract.
 Stir in the zucchini.

 - Gently fold together the wet and dry mixtures until they are just combined.

-- Pour the batter into the loaf pan and bake for about 50 minutes or until toothpick inserted in the center of the bread comes out clean.
+- Pour the batter into the loaf pan and bake for 50-55 minutes or until toothpick inserted in the center of the bread comes out clean.

 To make the glaze:

-- Whisk the powdered sugar, milk and vanilla in a bowl until smooth.
+- Whisk the powdered sugar, 1 tablespoon milk and vanilla in a bowl until smooth.
 Pour over the zucchini bread and let set for 30 minutes.

-You may need to add more or less milk to get the glaze the consistency you want in the glaze.
+You may need to add more or less milk to get the consistency you want in the glaze.
 Start with 1 tablespoon and add more as needed.
 Recipe adapted from Food Network.